 Tips to make Perfect Namak para

 Frying: It is important to fry over medium-low heat.
 Otherwise, they may be undercooked from the inside.
 Stir regularly until the exterior is the perfect golden hue.
-Then take out in a plate lined with paper towel.
+Then, take them out on a plate lined with a paper towel.

 Flour: I used all-purpose flour or Maida in this recipe.
 You can make the dough using whole wheat flour or a combination of all-purpose and whole wheat flour.

-Semolina: This is optional, but I highly recommend adding as sooji makes the namak para crispier.
+Semolina: This is optional, but I highly recommend adding it as sooji makes the namak para crispier.

 Common Questions